dpranke/pyjson5/README.md

   keyword *is* supported, though, and might be able to serve as a workaround.

+## Running the tests
+To run the tests, setup a venv and install the required dependencies with `pip install -e '.[dev]'`, then run the tests with `python setup.py test`.

 ## Version History / Release Notes

 * v0.9.4 (2020-03-26)